This document defines the terms and conditions by which Molesey School of Ballet agrees to deliver its services.

 Molesey School of Ballet reserves the right to exclude a student from their class should their behaviour be considered detrimental or disruptive.
 They also reserve the right to exclude a customer from the school, should their behaviour or actions be detrimental to the school community.

-Students can bring a water bottle, containing water only, to class.
+It is recommended that students bring a water bottle, containing water only, to class.
 No food or chewing gum are to be consumed during class or on the premises.

 Please ensure young students are taken to the toilet before class.